-Assignment of clinical practicum sites is made by the Clinical Education Coordinator.
+Assignment of clinical practicum sites is made by the MLT Program Director and the Clinical Education Coordinator.
 Assignments are made according to the Assignment of Clinical Practicum rules (see sheet).
 Students must be prepared to attend an affiliate site which may require travel time.
 Students are expected to make their own travel arrangements.
 Failure on the part of the student to fulfill his/her clinical practicum obligation constitutes withdrawal from the MLT Program.
 Students unwilling or unable to travel to the assigned site will be required to drop the clinical practicum courses.